best-brands/sendcloud-shipping-api/README.md

 $result = $promise->wait();
 ```

-## The following methods can be used directly from the client, prefix with `async` if you want to get a promise
+## The following methods can be used directly from the client, suffix with `Async` if you want to get a promise.

 * getParcels
 * getParcel